Parents of Geneseo boy killed in parking lot thank community

 As the mother of two was putting her three-year-old son, Carter, in his car seat, the vehicle began rolling backward.

-Police say Kelly and Carter were knocked to the ground, then both were run over by one of the vehicle’s wheels.
+Police say Kelly, 33, and Carter were knocked to the ground where they were run over by the vehicle and left in critical condition.

 Carter died from his injuries Saturday in a Peoria, Illinois hospital.